-Your Model 9422 or Model 9417 will function better and more reliably over a longer period of time if it is properly maintained and kept clean.
+Your Model 9422 will function better and more reliably over a longer period of time if it is properly maintained and kept clean.

-BEFORE PERFORMING ANY CLEANING PRO-CEDURES, ALWAYS MAKE CERTAIN THERE ARE NO CARTRIDGES IN THE CHAMBER, MAGAZINE OR ACTION/FEED AREAS.
+BEFORE PERFORMING ANY CLEANING PRO-CEDURES, ALWAYS MAKE CERTAIN THERE

+ARE NO CARTRIDGES IN THE CHAMBER, MAGAZINE OR ACTION/FEED AREAS.

-You should clean your Model 9422 or Model 9417 after every day of shooting and more often if it becomes excessively dirty.
+You should clean your Model 9422 after every day of shooting and more often if it becomes excessively dirty.